adobe/aem-performance-experiments/experiments/large-result-sets/README.md

 4. Make note of the total `Number of hits` and the `Time` it took the execute the query.

+Note, the query is not indexed to show the performance gain more easily.

 ## Test #2: `Approximate the total`

 Let's try this query again, but this time we'll specify a number to count up to for the total of hits.

-1. Return to the Query Builder Debugger we used earlier and run the same query again with guessTotal:
+1. Return to the Query Builder Debugger we used earlier and run the same query again with `p.guessTotal` set to `100`:

 ```
    path=/content